-Anybody who produces waste must by law take responsibility for ensuring it is managed and disposed of correctly.
+You must by law take responsibility for ensuring any waste you produce is managed and disposed of correctly.
 Duty-of-care requirements for households and businesses are laid out in the Environmental Protection Act 1990.

-The regulations state that you must ensure that your waste is managed in a manner that does not cause harm to human health or pollution of the environment.
-They apply to any person who produces, imports, carries, keeps, treats or disposes of controlled waste, or as a broker has control of such waste.
+You must ensure that your waste is managed in a manner that does not cause harm to human health or pollution of the environment.
+This applies to any person who produces, imports, carries, keeps, treats or disposes of controlled waste, or as a broker has control of such waste.

 All businesses produce waste and each one has a legal responsibility to ensure that any waste produced, stored, transported or disposed of is done so without harming the environment.
 Businesses are responsible for the waste from when it is produced until it has been transferred to an authorised waste carrier.